Expensent

 Merchant = parent company, not the DBA

 SmartScan returns “YUM Brands” instead of “Taco Bell”, or “Darden” instead of “Olive Garden.”
 Fine for reporting, annoying for categorisation.
-Edit manually, and accept that next month's receipt from the same vendor will still say the parent company — editing does not train SmartScan.
+Edit manually, and accept that next month's receipt from the same vendor may still say the parent company — treat your correction as a fix for the current expense.

 Currency mis-detection on international invoices